-- The 2019 National Solar Tour brings together solar energy supporters from all across the country and all walks of life.
+- The 2019 National Solar Tour brought together solar energy supporters from all across the country and all walks of life.

-- There are more than 800 sites and 70 local solar tours participating across 46 states.
+- There were more than 800 sites and 70 local solar tours participating across 46 states.

 - Solar open houses are a chance to visit homes and businesses that use solar energy, green building design, energy efficiency, electric vehicles, and other innovative or proven technologies.